J-1 Exchange Visitor Program

 - Georgetown will maintain Exchange Visitor records for 3 years following completion of the J-1 program.

-- Notify your IS Advisor before planning to be outside the United States for more than 30 days*. *Note: The annual winter break and summer vacation are exceptions to this rule.
+- Contact your IS Advisor before planning to be outside the United States for more than 30 days in order to request “out of country” authorization if you will be continuing your J-1 program activities outside the U.S. The majority of time during the J-1 program must take place in the U.S. Note: The annual winter break and summer vacation are exceptions to this rule for students and professors.

 - Georgetown will approve limited training and employment authorization for students – all training must be directly related to a student’s major field of study, the position must contain less than 20 percent unskilled labor, including clerical or office support work, and requires a written AT Evaluation at the conclusion of the experience.
 Georgetown J-1 Exchange Visitors are not eligibile to use AT to serve as a lead teacher (teacher on record) in public and private U.S. pre-kindergarten and/or K-12 schools.
 Unauthorized employment may be cause for termination.